I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Jerry: Security!

-Marilyn Monroe was addicted to pills at the time and was reportedly awful to work with and it usually took her 35–40 takes to get a single line right.
-According to Curtis, one scene required Monroe to go through some drawers and ask “Where’s the bourbon”, but she was constantly failing by saying “Where’s the bottle?”, “Where’s the whiskey?”, “Where’s the bonbon?”, so Wilder put a note with the correct line in one of the drawers.
+Marilyn Monroe was addicted to pills at the time and was reportedly awful to work with, and it usually took her 35–40 takes to get a single line right.
+According to Curtis, one scene required Monroe to go through some drawers and ask “Where’s the bourbon?”, but she was constantly failing by saying “Where’s the bottle?”, “Where’s the whiskey?”, “Where’s the bonbon?”, so Wilder put a note with the correct line in one of the drawers.
 But then Monroe was confused about which drawer to open, so Wilder had the note pasted in every drawer.
 She got it right in the 59th take.
-That was the reason why a single scene at the beach was scheduled for three days of shooting since Monroe had many complicated lines, but they managed to film it in only 20 minutes.
-However, Billy Wilder did admit that Monroe player her part wonderfully.
+One can then easily see why a single scene at the beach was scheduled for three days of shooting since Monroe had many complicated lines, but they managed to film it in only 20 minutes.
+However, Billy Wilder did admit that Monroe played her part wonderfully.
 In 1959, considering another film with Monroe, Wilder stated: “I have discussed this with my doctor and my psychiatrist and they tell me I’m too old and too rich to go through this again.”

-What’s else to say about Billy Wilder’s directing since he’s one of the best film directors of all time?
-A strong sound design corresponds perfectly with the film dynamics, and the tango scene between Jerry (as Daphne) and her fiancee is cutting the Joe/Junior and Sugar dialogue perfectly.
-Jazz in the background corresponds to our jazz duo but also revoking the gangster-movie tension, and anticipating the future film noir from the soundtrack point of view.
-The movie plays with the idea of cross-dressing and homosexuality, which, even though the Hays code era was over, only Wilder had the guts to do it at the time.
-The dialogue is fast when it needs to be fast to illustrate the tension, and it’s slow when it needs to be slow, as it is in Junior/Sugar scenes.
+What else is there to say about Billy Wilder’s directing – him being one of the best film directors of all time?
+A strong sound design corresponds perfectly with the film dynamics, and the tango scene between Jerry (as Daphne) and her fiancé cuts the Joe/Junior and Sugar dialogue perfectly.
+Jazz in the background corresponds to our jazz duo but also evokes the gangster-movie tension, and anticipates the future film noir from the soundtrack point of view.
+The movie plays with the idea of cross-dressing and homosexuality, which, even though the Hays Code era was slowly dying, only Wilder had the guts to do at the time.
+The dialogue is fast when it needs to be to illustrate the tension, and it’s slow when it needs to be, as in the Junior/Sugar scenes.

 Jerry as Daphne in an iconic tango scene with her rich fiancé.